 - Kaizala and Office Lens [Microsoft].
-Working with multiple teams to integrate intelligent features to Kaizala enterprise and Office Lens apps.
+Working with multiple teams to integrate data-driven intelligent features into the Kaizala enterprise and Office Lens apps.
+The use cases that we tackle revolve around improving user experience on the apps by leveraging latest machine learning tools.

 - Competitive pricing of products [Amazon.com].
 We estimate the competitive prices of 3p unique products, i.e., Amazon is not a retail player for these products.
 The large-scale nature of the project demands to work on simple algorithmic implementations that are readily scalable.
 Currently, the price estimates are generated worldwide for all of the Amazon marketplaces.
 The proposed model is currently deployed internally and consumed by multiple customers.
 (Patent filed.)